raito-io/cli-plugin-aws-account/README.md

 * Groups in APs
 * Configurable concurrency
 * Support for other AWS partitions (e.g. china and gov-cloud) (typically not working in arn matching)
-* To improve: Error handling (for concurrent jobs)
+* To improve: Error handling (for concurrent jobs).
+See 'error handling' TODOs
+* Have standard logging for all messages where we skip things because we don't support it.
+For example, always start with 'UNSUPPORTED: '

 Not planned for now
 * Denies as Action in policies